jaredly/j3/Roadmap.md

 - [x] comment-out an ID
 - [x] cmd-click already my goodness
+- [ ] FIX SCROLLING so we don't hide behind the top bar ... how to do it.
+Probably have the bottom thing scroll instead of making the top thing sticky.
 - [ ] TRACE TYPES THANKS
+  - game plan: keep the tracer on `tenv'`
+  - then do the tracing
+  - add `type` info to the `result` of a node
+  - IF an identifier node *DOES NOT* have a type, ... maybe like underline it?
+    That can be a way to track down when typing failed, right?
+Seems legit.
+    Alsooo this will allow me to track the progress of type checking, reporting how the types changed over time ...
+- [ ] then ... hm ... oh that's right, ONWARD with my plan to change the parser to TUPLE_RUN_FUNCTIONS.
+Yes please.

 ## USABILITY STUFF